mohitmarvania/mohitmarvania/README.md

 ### Hi there 👋
 Welcome to my github.
-I am currently a B.tech Computer science and engineering final year student in CHARUSAT UNIVERSITY OF SCIENCE AND TECHNOLOGY.
+I am currently a graduate student in Computer science and engineering at **George Mason University**.

 - 📫 How to reach me -> LinkedIn: https://www.linkedin.com/in/mohit-marvania-687910233/